Bulldozer Operators and Asbestos Exposure

 Demolition work happens routinely.
-During a heavy equipment operating career, a machine technician faces many different jobs.
+During a career operating heavy equipment, a machine technician faces many different jobs.
 Some are simple with quick and easy access.
 Others are complex and contain dangerous materials like asbestos.

 These are examples of demolition jobs a bulldozer operator gets tasked with:

-- Commercial building demolitions: These could be anything from old fuel stations to department stores.
-Asbestos was regularly used in floors, walls, ceilings and roofs.
+- Commercial Building Demolitions: This could be anything from old fuel stations to department stores.
+Asbestos was regularly used in floors, walls, ceilings, and roofs.